-Journalists research and produce stories for print, radio, television, websites and other forms of media for social and commercial purposes.
+Journalists research and produce stories for websites, print, radio, television and other media.

 Journalists usually earn

-Pay for journalists varies depending on experience, location and the type of media they work in.
+Pay for journalists varies depending on their position, the hours they work, their experience and the type of media they work in.

-Senior investigative journalists working in broadcasting can earn over $100,000 a year.
+- Senior investigative journalists working in broadcasting can earn more than this.

 (This information is a guide only.
 Find out more about the sources of our pay information)